In this article, we will see

 : Twill uses astrotomic/laravel-translatable package to handle multi-language content

-- Migrate all the package tables: admin users, settings, medias, blocks, activity logs, ...
+Migrate all the package tables: twill users, settings, blocks, medias, files, ...

 php artisan twill:superadmin